Before you begin working with ArcGIS Server on Amazon Web Services, familiarize yourself with some related terms and concepts.

 An Amazon Machine Image is a preconfigured template that allows you to create a virtual machine on Amazon Elastic Cloud Compute (EC2).

-Esri AMIs are available through Amazon Web Services (AWS) Marketplace.
-Each AMI includes ArcGIS software and a database management system (DBMS) that you can use for your stand-alone ArcGIS Server site's managed database.
+Three ArcGIS Server AMIs are available.
+Each AMI includes a database management system (DBMS) that can be used for your ArcGIS Server site's managed database.

 ArcGIS Server Cloud Builder on Amazon Web Services